Aashiq-Edavalapati/google-cloud-data-analytics-capstone/README.md

 ---

+## 🗃️ Note

+Due to the temporary nature of the Google Cloud labs used in this project, there are no live deployment links.
+However, all query logic, screenshots, and summaries are included.

+---

 ## 📧 Contact

 Feel free to reach out if you have any questions or would like to discuss this project further!